Last weekend in May brings touch of early fall

-A northwesterly flow of cool, dry Canadian air will bring a touch of fall to Ohio this weekend.
-High temperatures will top out in the low 70s in central Ohio Saturday, but stay in the 60s across the northern part of the state under a mix of sun and clouds.
+A northwesterly flow of cool, dry Canadian air is providing a touch of fall to Ohio this weekend.
+High temperatures topped out in the low 70s in central Ohio with a mix of sun and clouds.

 The next few mornings will be quite cool for the end of May and early June, with lows dipping into the upper 40s.
-Sunday will be a little cooler, with afternoon temperatures in the 60s–about 10 degrees below average.
+Sunday will be a little cooler than Saturday, with afternoon temperatures in the 60s –at least 10 degrees below average (normal high for Columbus is 77 degrees).

+High pressure will drift farther east on Monday, setting us up for a warmer southerly flow as we move through the week, along with a gradual increase in humidity.

 Forecast